Achieving fast high-fidelity optimal control of many-body quantum dynamics: Many-Body State Transfer

 \item[\textbf{Segment 2 -- ``bang-bang'':} $\mathbf{t/T \in [\frac{2}{3}, 1]}$. ] ~ With large variance, this segment ramps to the final control value and consists of several low-frequency/high-amplitude oscillations.
 These oscillations turn out to be smoothed approximations to bang-bang structure. \end{itemize} Focusing on segment 2, subtracting the linear contribution there, and resolving the optimized solutions according to their duration $T$, we obtain a clearer picture in Fig.~\ref{mps:fig:transformedcontrols}.
 Namely, there are several optimal control \textit{strategies} \cite{jensen2020crowdsourcing} that are individually characterized by an integer number of peaks/bangs $N\st{peak}=5,6,7$.
-The best and most prominent one of these depends on $T$ where higher $T$ leads to a higher optimal number of peaks.
-This trend is verified to continue outside of this particular range of durations where different $N\st{peak}$ are optimal.
-At lower $T$ the peaks are increasingly bang-bang-like while at higher $T$ the peak shapes are smoother and less extreme \footnote{This is likely due to the regularization discussed in Appendix~\ref{sec:numerics} not being duration-normalized.}.
-Since the effect on the dynamics is largely the same, however, we will for simplicity refer to these peaks collectively as bangs although they may not always meet the strictest definition. \\
+The best and most prominent strategy depends on $T$ where higher $T$ leads to a higher optimal number of peaks.
+This trend is verified to continue outside of this particular range of durations where different $N\st{peak}$ are prevalent.
+At lower $T$ the peaks are increasingly bang-bang-like while at higher $T$ the peak shapes are smoother and less extreme \footnote{This may be partially due to the regularization discussed in Appendix~\ref{app:opt} not being duration-normalized.}.
+Since the effect on the dynamics is largely the same, however, we will for simplicity refer to these peaks collectively as bangs although they may not always meet the strictest definition.
+Translating $u(t) = U(t) / J_x(t)$ into e.g. optical lattice depths $v_x(t)$ scales the shape but leaves the overall structure intact --- the peaks then appear to have roughly the same width $\approx1.3\, \si{ms}$ and center distance $\approx2-2.5\, \si{ms}$ independently of $T$.
+The recoil energy time scale is roughly $h/E_R \approx 0.5\,\si{ms}$ for comparison.